nm-z/AutoML/README.md

 - **Python version incompatibilities** – AutoGluon and Auto-Sklearn are skipped on Python 3.13.
 Use Python 3.11 for full functionality.

+### Continuous Integration

+The GitHub Actions workflow installs dependencies from `requirements-py311.txt` before running tests.
+This ensures packages like `rich` are available without manual intervention.

 ## License

 This project is licensed under the [MIT License](LICENSE).